Chart Color Schemes

 Merrylands - Holroyd lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Merrylands - Holroyd's population is around 27,192 as of Nov 2025.
-This reflects an increase of 3,386 people since the 2021 Census, which reported a population of 23,806 people.
-The change is inferred from the estimated resident population of 25,861 from the ABS as of June 2024 and an additional 1,547 validated new addresses since the Census date.
-This level of population equates to a density ratio of 5,493 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
-Merrylands - Holroyd's growth rate of 14.2% since the 2021 Census exceeded both the SA3 area (6.5%) and the state level.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 65.6% of overall population gains during recent periods.
+Merrylands-Holroyd's population is approximately 27,192 as of November 2025.
+This represents a growth of 3,386 people since the 2021 Census, which recorded a population of 23,806.
+The increase is inferred from ABS estimates: 25,861 in June 2024 and an additional 1,547 validated new addresses post-Census.
+This results in a population density of 5,493 persons per square kilometer, placing Merrylands-Holroyd among the top 10% of locations assessed by AreaSearch.
+The area's growth rate of 14.2% since the Census exceeds both its SA3 area (6.5%) and the state average, indicating it is a growth leader in the region.
+Overseas migration contributed approximately 65.6% of overall population gains recently.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the area is forecasted to have a significant population increase, expanding by 8,358 persons and recording a total gain of 25.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
+Future population trends indicate a significant increase in the top quartile of statistical areas; Merrylands-Holroyd is expected to expand by 8,358 persons by 2041, reflecting a total gain of 25.6% over the 17 years.

 Frequently Asked Questions - Population